UBH-Fall2023/rubiks-battle/README.md

 Y rotation - A & ;
 Z rotation - Q & P
 ```
+#### Multiplayer
+To play multiplayer, one person will have a code on the top left of their screen.
+The other player can type this code into the `Code` box, then press duel.
+You will then be able to see the moves the other player is making in real time

 ## What it does
 Virtual rubik's cube you can control with your keyboard.
 You can also race against others in realtime.